Posted December 29, 2022

 I might be a millennial, but I wanted to know if it’s accurate to compare watching a 35mm film to listening to a song on vinyl.

 “You can literally see the history of the print in every frame,” says Mannion.
 “Every minor imperfection the print has acquired over the years will be present, much like the pops in an old vinyl record.
-It’s more like viewing a piece of history, whereas a digital version is just a copy and further removed from the original analog version.
+It’s more like viewing a piece of history.

 It’s interesting and inspiring to me that some filmmakers still choose to shoot on 35mm, and I wanted to hear from the experts—Mannion and LoCascio—on why they think this is.